-Most international tourists, however, set their sites on Croatia’s coastal Dalmatia region and ignore other parts of this beautiful country entirely.
 However, there is a lot more to see of Croatia and if you want all of the charms of Dubrovnik and Dalmatia, then Istria is the answer!
 Located in the northwestern part of Croatia, Istria is filled with charming coastal cities and medieval hill towns.
-So if you want to know the best Istria itinerary, look no further!
+So if you’re curious about how to spend 7 days in Istria, look no further!

 If you don’t have a car, the bus system within cities (particularly in Pula) is very easy to navigate, frequent, and reliable and often times might work out to be more practical (and certainly more cost-effective) than having a rental car.
 You can buy bus tickets online through GetByBus.

-The most logical place to begin your Istria itinerary is in Pula, the largest city in the region and also home to the international airport.
+The most logical place to begin your trip is in Pula, the largest city in the region and also home to the international airport.
 Pula has a fascinating history dating back thousands of years and it is a city that is very worth exploring.
 Plan to spend three nights here in order to get a good feel for the city, appreciate its history, and also explore some of the surrounding areas.
-These are our suggestions for things to do in Pula:

 If you want to see how locals shop outside of the international supermarket chains, then head to the Pula market.
 Though there are some stalls that are catered toward tourists hawking kitschy souvenirs that could be found anywhere, there are also booths selling authentic local produce at great prices and fresh seasonal fruits and vegetables.